Karl Wilhelm Paul von Bülow

 18.07.1870 2.
 Garde-Landwehr-Regiment - Berlin (Bn Adjutant)

-19.07.1870 Deutsch-Französischer Krieg von 1870–1871 (awarded Iron Cross during Franco-Prussian War)
+19.07.1870 Deutsch-Französischer Krieg von 1870–1871 (Combatant in Franco-Prussian War)

 28.03.1871 2.
-Garde-Regiment zu Fuß - Berlin
+Garde-Regiment zu Fuß

 14.12.1871 Premier-Lieutenant

-16.03.1872 Inspektion der Infanterie-Schule (Adjutant)
+16.03.1872 Inspektion der Infanterie-Schulen (Adjutant)

-19.04.1877 Großer Generalstab - Berlin
+18.05.1876 Großer Generalstab - Berlin (detached to Great General Staff HQ)

 19.04.1877 Hauptmann

 01.03.1881 4.
-Infanterie-Division - Bromberg (on general staff)
+Infanterie-Division - Bromberg (on General Staff)

 03.01.1884 7.
 Thüringisches Infanterie-Regiment Nr.
 96 - Gera (Coy Cdr)